Lee-AnnC/True_Essence/README.md

 for all the natural ingredients from oils to soaps to ways of easings ones mind.

 This is how True Essence was born.

+## HOW TO USE
+This project requires STRIPE payments and USER AUTHENTICATION

+### Card Payments
+- credit card number and details 4242 4242 4242 4242 04/25 123 12345
+- this can be used when making a purchase in the online store.

+### Standard User
+- To register you will need to confirm your email address.
+- Register and login to be able to load a blog post yourself.
+- once logged in you will be able to see your previous purchases.
+If you have not yet purchased anything, go ahead and give it a try.

 ## Table of Contents
 1. [UX](#ux)